pellcorp/creality-wiki/docs/faq.md

 ## How can I downgrade from CFS Firmware?

-Creality added logic to prevent downgrading to older version of firmware, but its super easy to work around this, we just need to download an older local_ota_update.sh file, I have saved the 1.3.3.46 version of the script to my downloads repo to make it easier to get.
+Creality added logic to prevent downgrading to older version of firmware, but its super easy to work around this, we just need to download an older `local_ota_update.sh file`, I have saved the 1.3.3.46 version of the script to my downloads repo to make it easier to get.

 So first of all go and grab the version of the older K1 firmware you want from <https://www.creality.com/pages/download-k1-flagship>,